Chummy21/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required Homework/Task

-First, I started with understanding the Architecture of the Crudder App, the overview of how it looks like.
+First, I started with understanding the Architecture of the Crudder App and the overview of how it looks like.
 Then, I proceeded to do the following;

 ### Recreating a Conceptual Diagram in Lucidchart